Geeky Ballerina

 These aren't arbitrary journal prompts or superficial activities.
 This refined approach is grounded in 25+ years of dance education expertise combined with extensive research in developmental psychology, cognitive behavioral principles, and performance science.

 The progression mirrors how confidence authentically develops - from internal foundation (values, body appreciation) through skill recognition (individual and team strengths) to sustainable motivation (goal-setting, resilience, gratitude).
 Each chapter builds systematically while remaining accessible when your teaching instincts indicate the moment is appropriate.
+Most importantly, this approach helps students discover that belonging isn't something they earn from others - it's an internal choice they learn to make with confidence.

 It works because it's research-grounded, classroom-proven, and methodically designed.